wangzhiwei-ai/PKUSeg/README.md

 @inproceedings{DBLP:conf/acl/SunWL12,
-author = {Xu Sun and Houfeng Wang and Wenjie Li}, title = {Fast Online Training with Frequency-Adaptive Learning Rates for Chinese Word Segmentation and New Word Detection}, booktitle = {The 50th Annual Meeting of the.pdf Association for Computational Linguistics, Proceedings of the Conference, July 8-14, 2012, Jeju Island, Korea- Volume 1: Long Papers}, pages = {253--262}, year = {2012}}
+author = {Xu Sun and Houfeng Wang and Wenjie Li}, title = {Fast Online Training with Frequency-Adaptive Learning Rates for Chinese Word Segmentation and New Word Detection}, booktitle = {The 50th Annual Meeting of the Association for Computational Linguistics, Proceedings of the Conference, July 8-14, 2012, Jeju Island, Korea- Volume 1: Long Papers}, pages = {253--262}, year = {2012}}
 ```